 M&A in pharmaceuticals helps European shares extend rally

-* Indexes extend gains after strong consumer confidence data
+* Indexes extend gains after strong euro zone consumer confidence

 By Francesco Canepa

-LONDON, April 22 (Reuters) - European shares rose on Tuesday, boosted by mergers and acquisitions activity in the pharmaceuticals sector and by bullish euro zone consumer confidence data.
+LONDON, April 22 (Reuters) - European shares rose on Tuesday, setting a key index on course for its biggest daily gain in nearly two months on the back of mergers and acquisitions activity in the pharmaceuticals sector and bullish euro zone consumer confidence data.

-The global pharmaceuticals sector has seen a flurry of deal-making recently and analysts expect M&A activity to be a key driver for the shares in the coming months.
+The global pharmaceuticals sector has seen a flurry of deal-making recently and analysts expected M&A activity to be a key driver for the shares in the coming months.